jjtbsomhorst/homeyrss/README.md

 ## Changelog

+1.0.1
+* Fixed a bug that would cause the app to read the rss feed only once.

 1.0.0
 * Complete rewrite of this module.
 This leads to smaller file size, lower memory usage and new features!